course-details-portlet

 Compulsory activity

-The first compulsory activity consists of a submission of a written assignment by the project group.
+The compulsory activity consists of a submission of a written assignment by the project group.
 The assignment is in two parts.
-Part one is a collaboration contract, and the other part is about showing the application of various relevant project tools within the topic the project group is working on.
+Part one is a collaboration contract, and part two is about showing the application of various relevant project tools within the topic the project group is working on.
+Students who do not pass will get a second attempt.
+The mandatory assignment must be completed to qualify for taking the final exam.
+The approved mandatory activity is valid for one year.
+When repeating the course, the student must complete the written assignment again.

-Mandatory attendance: an attendance of minimum 80% (of scheduled activities) is required in order to qualify for taking the final exam.
+Mandatory attendance: attendance of minimum 80% (of scheduled activities) is required to qualify for taking the final exam.
+Documented absence between 21-40% can be compensated for by completing an individual assignment.
+The assignment (length and topic) will be related to the student's absence.
+Completed mandatory attendance is valid for three years.

 Final assessment